 When it comes to improving our health and fitness, there’s nothing like a gym.
 But as gym-brand parent company Town Sports recently discovered, protecting customer’s personal information takes more than brute strength.

 Don’t fall victim to a breach like Town Sports.
 A password manager can help prevent data breaches.
-Find out more and start a free 30-day trial of Dashlane for businesses or Dashlane Premium for you and your family today—no credit card required.
+Find out more and start a free trial of Dashlane for businesses or Dashlane Premium for you and your family today—no credit card required.

 This week, the parent company of New York Sports Club and several other gym brands acknowledged a breach of their customer database.
 Cybersecurity expert Sami Toivonen alerted Comparitech researcher Bob Diachenko that the database, which was not password protected, had been exposed online as long ago as November 2019.
 After verifying, Diachenko disclosed the breach to Town Sports, who secured the database the following day.